hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Social Authentication and Player Profile/Accessing Player records.md

 ![](img/PlayerRecords/4.png)

-You can enter a *Query* to find specific players but this runs a search for all players and the result is returned into the *Output* panel below:
+You can enter a *Query* to find specific players but simply clicking *Find* runs a search for all players and the result is returned into the *Output* panel below:

 ![](img/PlayerRecords/5.png)